Professor and Canada Research Chair in Political Philosophy

 - B.Phil, University of Oxford

 - D.Phil, University of Oxford

 Will’s research interests focus on issues of democracy and diversity, and in particular on models of citizenship and social justice within multicultural societies.
-He has published eight books and over 200 articles, which have been translated into 32 languages, and has received several awards, most recently: Honorary Doctorates from the University of Copenhagen in 2013 and KU Leuven in 2014; the 2019 Gold Medal from the Social Science and Humanities Research Council; and the Royal Society of Canada’s Pierre Chauveau Medal.
+He has published eight books and over 200 articles, which have been translated into 32 languages, and has received several awards, most recently: Honorary Doctorates from the University of Copenhagen in 2013 and KU Leuven in 2014; the 2019 Gold Medal from the Social Science and Humanities Research Council; and the Royal Society of Canada’s Pierre Chauveau Medal in 2021.
+In 2023 Will was appointed to the Order of Canada.
 His books include: Contemporary Political Philosophy (OUP 1990; second edition 2002); Multicultural Citizenship (OUP 1995), which was awarded the Macpherson Prize by the Canadian Political Science Association and the Bunche Award by the American Political Science Association; Multicultural Odysseys: Navigating the New International Politics of Diversity (OUP 2007), which was awarded the North American Society for Social Philosophy’s 2007 Book Award; and Zoopolis: A Political Theory of Animal Rights (OUP 2011), co-authored with Sue Donaldson, which was awarded the Canadian Philosophical Association’s Best Book Prize in 2013.
 Will and Sue are co-convenors of the Animals in Philosophy, Politics, Law and Ethics research group at Queen’s.